matrix-org/matrix-spec-proposals/proposals/3125-instance-limits.md

 Unintentional denial of service by service by server administrators.

-## Unstable prefix
+## Unstable prefix and endpoints

-No implementations yet.
+`m.limits.instance` should be replaced by `org.matrix.msc3125.instance`
+and the `r0` in the API endpoint paths should be replaced by `unstable`.